hchiam/cognateLanguage2/README.md

 ## More info:

 **Major difference**: A tradeoff.
 Don't try to compress word length (which can be overcome with proper story mnemonics using word homophones).
 Instead, build in consistency to make tracking source languages easier.
 How?
 Always make source languages appear in the derived words in the same order. **Example**: the derived word/mnemonic "[castahokanbi](https://github.com/hchiam/cognateLanguage/blob/master/output_shortlist.txt#L2)" preserves the order of the source words "ca", "esta", "ho", "kana", and "bi".
 But in *cognateLanguage2*, **all words** should *consistently* be like this in the generated vocabulary/mnemonic list, for you to be able to make use of the order of source words.

+Similar to the original project, adjacent source words with sounds that are "allophones" of each other can be "combined" to make words slightly shorter.
+Example: ben + mul + kit + mon -> bemulkitmon, not be**nm**ulkitmon.

 **Pronunciation**: Same as in the original "cognateLanguage" project: all letters follow their [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) values/pronunciations, except for ["c"](https://upload.wikimedia.org/wikipedia/commons/c/cc/Voiceless_palato-alveolar_sibilant.ogg)=/ʃ/, ["j"](https://upload.wikimedia.org/wikipedia/commons/3/30/Voiced_palato-alveolar_sibilant.ogg)=/ʒ/, ["y"](https://upload.wikimedia.org/wikipedia/commons/e/e8/Palatal_approximant.ogg)=/j/, and ["h"](https://upload.wikimedia.org/wikipedia/commons/0/0f/Voiceless_velar_fricative.ogg)=/x/.